clojure/core.rrb-vector/README.md

 $ lein with-profile +cljs cljsbuild test
 ```
 Add `nodejs` or `spidermonkey` as a separate argument after `test` to
-restrict the JavaScript runtime tested with to only the one you
+restrict the JavaScript runtime used to only the one you specify.
+You
-specify.
+may need to adjust the command names in the `:test-commands` section
+of the `project.clj` file if the command for running those JavaScript
+runtimes have a different name on your system than what is used there.

 To run normal Clojure tests, plus the collection-check tests, but no
 ClojureScript tests: